ropensci/GSODR/CONTRIBUTING.md

 ### Code of Conduct

-Please note that the {nasapower} project is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+Please note that the {GSODR} project is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project you agree to abide by its terms.

 See rOpenSci [contributing guide](https://ropensci.github.io/dev_guide/contributingguide.html) for further details.